 Turning to alcohol has always been a popular, but toxic way to cope with divorce.

 Too many people choose to self-medicate, instead of seeking help.
-They may be to embarrassed to seek professional help, or feel too isolated to turn to family or friends.
+They may be too embarrassed to seek professional help or feel too isolated to turn to family or friends.

 How Each Partner Deals with Divorce

 A study presented at the 2012 meeting of the American Sociological Association indicates that men are more likely than women to turn to drink after divorce.
 Generally speaking, married men appear to drink less than their male single and divorced counterparts.

 In contrast, married women appear to drink more than their divorced or widowed friends, partly because they lived with men who were more likely to drink.
 Still, the research indicates that men consistently drink more than women and are more prone to develop an alcohol problem.